SCART: History

 Before SCART was introduced, TVs did not offer a standardised way of inputting signals other than RF antenna connectors, and these differed between countries.
 Assuming other connectors even existed, devices made by various companies could have different and incompatible standards.
 For example, a domestic VCR could output a composite video signal through a German-originated DIN-style connector, an American-originated RCA connector, an SO239 connector or a BNC connector.

 The SCART connector first appeared on TVs in 1977.
 It became compulsory on new TVs sold in France from January 1980, and since 1987 in eastern Europe, such as Poland.
 The actual French legal decree was adopted on 7 February 1980 and revoked on 3 July 2015.

 The standard was subject to several amendments and at least 2 major revisions, approved by CENELEC on 13 November 1988 (EN 50049-1:1989) and 1 July 1997 (EN 50049-1:1997).

 Features

-The SCART system was intended to simplify connecting AV equipment (including TVs, VCRs, DVD players and games consoles).
+The SCART system was intended to simplify connecting AV equipment (including TVs, VCRs, DVD players, and games consoles).
 To achieve this it gathered all of the analogue signal connections into a single cable with a unique connector, which normally made incorrect connections nearly impossible.

 The signals carried by SCART include both composite and RGB (with composite synchronisation) video, stereo audio input/output and digital signalling.
 The standard was extended at the end of the 1980s to support the new S-Video signals.
 A TV can be awakened from standby mode, and it can automatically switch to appropriate AV channel, when the device attached to it through a SCART connector is turned on.
-SCART connection was also used for high definition signals like 720p, 1080i, 1080p with YPbPr connection by some manufacturers, but to the present day this connection is very scarce due to the advent of HDMI.